Should college essays touch on race? Some feel the affirmative action ruling leaves them no choice

 “That’s what I’m nervous about,” she said.
 “Going and just feeling so isolated, even though I’m constantly around people.”

-The first drafts of her essay focused on growing up in a low-income family, sharing a bedroom with her brother and grandmother.
-But it didn’t tell colleges about who she is now, she said.
+The first drafts of her essay didn’t tell colleges about who she is now, she said.

-Her final essay tells how she came to embrace her natural hair.
+Her final essay describes how she came to embrace her natural hair.
 She wrote about going to a mostly white grade school where classmates made jokes about her afro.
-When her grandmother sent her back with braids or cornrows, they made fun of those too.

 Over time, she ignored their insults and found beauty in the styles worn by women in her life.
 She now runs a business doing braids and other hairstyles in her neighborhood.

-“I stopped seeing myself through the lens of the European traditional beauty standards and started seeing myself through the lens that I created,” Amofa wrote.

-“Criticism will persist, but it loses its power when you know there’s a crown on your head!"
+“Criticism will persist," she wrote "but it loses its power when you know there’s a crown on your head!”

 Ma reported from Portland, Oregon.